JEP 406: Pattern Matching for switch (Preview)

 pattern; see 4a below) the switch

-executes the code associated with that label; without a case null
+executes the code associated with that label; without a case null, the

 static void testStringOrNull(Object o) {